Momentum: Conservation

 This conservation law applies to all interactions, including collisions (both elastic and inelastic) and separations caused by explosive forces.
-It can also be generalized to situations where Newton's laws do not hold, for example in the theory of relativity and in electrodynamics.
+It can also be generalized to situations where Newton's laws do not hold, such as in relativistic situations and those involving electrodynamics.

 Dependence on reference frame

 Momentum is a measurable quantity, and the measurement depends on the frame of reference.
-For example: if an aircraft of mass 1000 kg is flying through the air at a speed of 50 m/s its momentum can be calculated to be 50,000 kg.m/s.
-If the aircraft is flying into a headwind of 5 m/s its speed relative to the surface of the Earth is only 45 m/s and its momentum can be calculated to be 45,000 kg.m/s.
+For example, if an aircraft of mass 1,000kg flies through the air at a speed of 50m/s, its momentum is 50,000 kg · m/s, but if the aircraft flies into a headwind of 5m/s, its speed relative to the Earth's surface is only 45m/s and its momentum drops to 45,000 kg · m/s.
 Both calculations are equally correct.
 In both frames of reference, any change in momentum will be found to be consistent with the relevant laws of physics.